-To learn about other styles of clasp, don’t forget you can also take a look at the other parts of this guide which cover magnetic clasps, bolt rings, padlock clasps, bayonet clasps and more.
+To learn about other styles of clasp, don’t forget you can also take a look at the other parts of this guide which cover magnetic clasps, bolt rings, padlock clasps, lobster clasps, bayonet clasps, trigger clasps and more.

 There are three main factors to consider when choosing a clasp for your jewellery design; size/weight, price and aesthetics.
 Clasps all do a similar job so there is always more than one solution to choose from, however certain styles are ultimately more suited to some jobs than others and so this is why we have put together this handy guide to give you a helping hand when it comes to selecting the clasp you need.